 Assessment: This is an examination module.
 There will be two assessments during the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
 This will form 40% of the final mark.
 Students will require a sub-minimum of 40% to be eligible for the examination.
-The examination will be three hours closed book paper which will form 60% of the final mark

-Syllabus: Policies of international shipping organisations, environmental protection, occupational health and safety, risk management, finance and budget control, International maritime conventions, SOLAS - implications for design, efficiency and procedures, MARPOL 73/78 - implications for operation and maintenance of equipment, STCW - implications for human resource selection, training and management

-MLC 2006 - implications for compliance and contemporary challenges facing shipping industry, economies of scale, efficiency and fatigue, stowaways, and migrants
+The examination will be three closed book paper which will form 60% of the final mark Hours of tuition: Theory: 5 x periods per week Syllabus: Policies of international shipping organisations, environmental protection, occupational health and safety, risk management, finance and budget control, International maritime conventions, SOLAS - implications for design, efficiency and procedures, MARPOL 73/78 - implications for operation and maintenance of equipment, STCW - implications for human resource selection, training and management MLC 2006 - implications for compliance and contemporary challenges facing shipping industry, economies of scale, efficiency and fatigue, stowaways, and migrants